 Milestones in Islamic Education

 Qubeysi is influential as the leader of an incredibly successful educational movement.
 The religious education of woman had previously been neglected; so the emergence of a female-special educational initiative has become very popular, making the Qubeysiat, in numbers, the leading Islamic movement in Syria.
 Qubeysi’s students are also at the forefront of a significant achievement in Islamic history in regards to education—no less than 70 Qubeysiat have memorised nine canonical books of Hadith with extensive chains of narration.
 By training this sizeable group of female scholars, Sheikha Qubeysi has made Islamic knowledge widely accessible, and is credited for the resurgence of Islamic education in the country.

-Qubeysi’s influence in Syria is due to the fact that she has been able to develop a very large network of madrassas (religious schools) without attracting the criticism of the government, which has traditionally been dubious of large networks of Muslim organizations.
+Qubeysi’s influence in Syria is due to the fact that she has been able to develop a very large network of madrassas (religious schools) without attracting the criticism of the government, which has traditionally been dubious of Muslim organizations with large networks.
 The organization follows traditional Sunni practice, and follows the Shafi’i school of thought.
-Although member groups are found in Jordan, Kuwait and Lebanon, Damascus is the center of the revivalist movement.
+Although member groups are found in Jordan, Kuwait and Lebanon, Damascus is the centre of the revivalist movement.